sebastianfjrd/Project-3_Group-9/README.md

 TensorFlow/Keras: Used to build, train, and evaluate the CNN model for melanoma detection.
 We also used an additional library or technology which was not covered in class, such as:

-Potential to integrate PyTorch or Whisper (OpenAI’s automatic speech recognition system), or other advanced technologies for future iterations of this project.
+Potential to integrate PyTorch or Whisper (OpenAI’s automatic speech recognition system), or other advanced technologies for future iterations of this project, like
-Gradio speech to text
+Gradio speech to text.

 PROJECT SUMMARY:
-Dataset: The project utilizes a melanoma skin cancer dataset containing 10,605 images categorized into benign and malignant.
-These images were collected from various sources and are processed into training, validation, and test sets.
+Dataset: The project utilizes a melanoma skin cancer dataset containing 10,605 images labeled as benign and malignant.
+These images were collected from various sources and are split into training, validation, and test sets.

 Data Preprocessing:

 Images are resized to 300x300 pixels.
 Data normalization is applied by scaling pixel values to the range [0, 1].
-Data augmentation techniques, including random rotation, translation, zoom, and flipping, are used to increase the diversity of the training set and improve the model’s robustness.
+Data augmentation techniques, including random rotation, translation, zoom, and flipping, are used to increase the diversity of the training set and improve the model’s accuracy.

 Model Building: